 - Financial – Lowering your current taxes and/or lowering the taxes your estate will be required to pay.

-WAYS OF GIVNGEveryone benefits from the power of a planned gift – you, your family and your charity.
+Everyone benefits from the power of a planned gift – you, your family and your charity.
 Of course, we want to ensure that each of these groups receives the maximum benefit possible, This is why Last Door Recovery Society offers a wide range of Planned Giving arrangements.

 Which way of giving best suits your goals?

 The easiest way for you to assist Last Door is a memorial donation in your will.
 The society can accept cash bequests or gifts in kind and provides charitable receipts for both.
 We can also assist with drafting the bequest.

 A powerful gift with big benefits.
 Small annual instalments can mean a substantial gift for Last Door in the long run; plus your estate is not affected and the gift is not diminished due to taxes, probate or administration fees.
 Choose to donate with an existing policy or a new one.
 Instalments made on an insurance policy that designates a charity as the beneficiary are tax deductible.

 A CRT is an irrevocable trust that provides income for two sets of beneficiaries: you and Last Door.
 You receive income for a specified period (or for life) from the trust.
 The society receives the principal of the trust once that period ends.